 LC welcomes Laredo Chamber of Commerce

-Laredo College President Dr. Ricardo J. Solis was honored to welcome guests from the Laredo Chamber of Commerce to discuss new collaborative initiatives to stregthened our local economy and continue its great partnership with the Chamber.
+Laredo College President Dr. Ricardo J. Solis was honored to welcome guests from the Laredo Chamber of Commerce to discuss new collaborative initiatives to strengthen our local economy and continue this great partnership with the chamber.

-Laredo College, City of Laredo seek out applicants for free skills training
+Laredo College, City of Laredo offer free workforce training through Laredo CARES

 Laredo College and the City of Laredo have partnered up to offer free workforce training certifications to qualifying individuals who have been affected by the COVID-19 pandemic as part of the local recovery efforts to stimulate the economy and grow the skilled workforce in our community.

-Dr. Solis recognized by 3rd Battalion, 187th Infantry Regiment, 3rd Brigade Combat Team
+President Solis is recognized by 3rd Battalion, 187th Infantry Regiment, 3rd Brigade Combat Team

 The Headhunters and Choppin’ Companies 3rd Battalion, 187th Infantry Regiment, 3rd Brigade Combat Team held its Change of Command Ceremony where LC President Ricardo J. Solis and Senior Director of External and Strategic Initiatives Michael Gonzalez were recognized for the steadfast support, dedication and commitment to the community and the Army.